 The more students practice this skill, the more likely students will produce language that is comprehensible to native speakers of the target language.
-Students need opportunities to speak the language in authentic situations in order to progress beyond
+Students need opportunities to speak the language in authentic

 Teachers can establish a classroom culture in which students feel comfortable taking risks, providing timely and directed feedback that encourages students to continue to practice for improvement.